 * Nike falls as North America revenue disappoints

-President Donald Trump claimed progress on issues from trade to North Korea and Hong Kong after speaking with Chinese President Xi Jinping, dispelling fears of another escalation in the two countries' trade war.
+U.S. President Donald Trump claimed progress on issues from trade to North Korea and Hong Kong after speaking with Chinese President Xi Jinping, dispelling fears of another escalation in the trade dispute.

-Consumer spending, a key to U.S. economic growth and a major focus for investors, rose 0.4% in November, adding to a string of upbeat data that have helped put a damper on recession fears, which dogged markets earlier this year.
+Consumer spending, a key to U.S. economic growth and a major focus for investors, rose 0.4% last month, adding to a string of upbeat data that have helped put behind recession fears, which had dogged markets earlier this year.

-Nike Inc was down 1.2% after the world's largest sportswear maker reported lower-than-expected growth in revenue from North America.
+Nike Inc fell 1.4%, after the world's largest sportswear maker reported lower-than-expected growth in revenue from North America.

-Cruise operators were among top percentage gainers in the S&P 500, led by Carnival Corp, which jumped 7.6% after forecasting a 2020 profit largely above estimates.
+Cruise operators were the top percentage gainers on the S&P 500, led by Carnival Corp which rose 7.3% after forecasting a 2020 profit largely above estimates.

-On the flip side, shares of U.S. Steel Corp tumbled 10.8% after the company said it expects a bigger-than-expected fourth-quarter loss.
+U.S. Steel Corp tumbled 9.5%, after the company said it expects a bigger-than-expected fourth-quarter loss.

-The S&P 500 posted 77 new 52-week highs and no new lows; the Nasdaq Composite recorded 199 new highs and 38 new lows.
+The S&P index recorded 72 new 52-week highs and no new low, while the Nasdaq recorded 144 new highs and 29 new lows.

-Reporting by Caroline Valetkevitch in New York Additional reporting by Uday Sampath and C Nivedita in Bengaluru Editing by Shounak Dasgupta, Leslie Adler and Sonya Hepinstall
+Reporting by Uday Sampath and C Nivedita in Bengaluru; Editing by Saumyadeb Chakrabarty and Shounak Dasgupta